-Coronavirus: Travel restrictions will hurt economy but alternative is far worse, disease experts say
+Coronavirus: Disease expert explains how to self-isolate as blanket travel restrictions come into force

 It's expected the new restrictions will have major repercussions for Kiwis' jobs and the economy, making a recession all but inevitable.

-But the tradeoff is a much worse situation, according to infectious disease experts.
-They've uniformly praised the move, which gives us some of the toughest travel restrictions in the world.
+However the trade-off is a much worse situation, experts say.
+New travel restrictions will hurt the economy but could stop a pandemic overwhelming the country.

-Professor Michael Baker, Department of Public Health, University of Otago, Wellington, said the entire health sector would welcome the news.
+Baker said the entire health sector would welcome the restrictions.

 "The alternative is a very different scenario for New Zealand where we would at a certain point have a pandemic wash over the whole country and potentially infect quite a high proportion of people."